Skip to content

 Help should say

---remote-ratelimit is borg1-only / obsolete in borg2.
+• --remote-ratelimit is borg1-only / obsolete in borg2.

-- Replacement is
+• Replacement is --upload-ratelimit.

-- Provide corrected command:
+• Provide corrected command:

 borg --repo /tmp/demo-repo create --upload-ratelimit 1000 test /root/data